hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dot-federal-highway-administration-highway-planning-and-cons-c624cb7b.md

     Inability_to_Access_Data: 0.0
     cyp5: '.105'
 - Actions_Taken:
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: FHWA will work with grant recipients to improve project documentation and/or payment processes, or address training deficiencies as applicable for each improper payment.
-If applicable, FHWA will recover overpayments from the grant recipient.
-    Mitigation_Strategy: app3_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q2
     Description_Action_Taken: FHWA compared identified improper payments with prior